rweathers/hydra/docs/functions.md

 * `processed` - Counter of processed items.
 * `total` - Total number of items to process.

-### hydra.localize_dir(path)

-Return the given path with directory separator characters converted to the local os character and with one appened to the end.

-### hydra.localize_file(filename)

-Return the given filename with directory separator characters converted to the local os character.

 ### hydra.setdefaults(primary, secondary)

 Return a dictionary with the values of primary and secondary merged, with primary taking precedence over secondary.